Abbi Merriss

 Abbi Merriss is an American chef from Indianapolis.
 She was a James Beard award semifinalist in 2016, 2017, 2018, and 2019 and in February 2020 received her fifth nomination.
 Her restaurant, Bluebeard, was nominated for a Beard award for Best New Restaurant in America in 2012.
 She specializes in New American cuisine.

 Early life

-Merriss was born in Evansville, Indiana, to Ramona Hamilton and Rick Merriss, one of two sisters and two brothers.
+Merriss was born in Evansville, Indiana, to Ramona Hamilton and Rick Merriss, one of three sisters and one brothers.
 Her parents separated when she was two.
 Her mother moved the family to Louisville, Kentucky, Daytona Beach, Florida, and Quincy, Illinois before resettling in Evansville when Merriss was in third grade.
 During this period her mother had multiple relationships, and the family spent time in a women's shelter.
 As a preteen Merriss made a video titled "Cooking with Abbi" in which she demonstrated how to make a cake from a boxed mix.
 As a teenager she was mentored by a woman whose family she was nannying for.
 At 15, she worked at a restaurant bussing tables.